disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 ### Task 3: Review the report of acceptance and rejection records

 The Terms of use page shows a count of the users who have accepted and declined.
 These counts and who accepted/declined are stored for the life of the terms of use.
+Please go back to the browser window where you are logged in with the odl user.

 1. In Microsoft Azure portal, navigate to **Microsoft Entra ID** and select **Identity Governance**  and subsequently select **Terms of use** and locate the terms of use that was newly created.